United States one-hundred-dollar bill

 The United States one-hundred-dollar bill (US$100) is a denomination of United States currency.
-The first United States Note with this value was issued in 1862 and the Federal Reserve Note version was first produced in 1914.
+The first United States Note with this value was issued in 1862, and the Federal Reserve Note version was first produced in 1914.
 Inventor and U.S. Founding Father Benjamin Franklin has been featured on the obverse of the bill since 1914, which now also contains stylized images of the Declaration of Independence, a quill pen, the Syng inkwell, and the Liberty Bell.
-The reverse depicts Independence Hall in Philadelphia, which it has featured since 1928.
+The reverse depicts Independence Hall in Philadelphia, Pennsylvania, which it has featured since 1928.